netsec-ethz/rains/design-topologies.md

 part of the system easy to maintain.
 But it also makes it hard to troubleshoot a non local failure due to the many independent, distributed entities involved.

-## Few independent high-performance open recursive resolvers

-### Setting

-### Use case

-- Internet
-- SCION

-### Discussion

-## Current State: deployment of both above topologies

-### Setting

-### Use case

--

-### Discussion

-## DNS approach

-RAINS can be operated the same way DNS is operated [1].
-That means there are caching and recursive name servers.
-A client sends a query to the caching server of its ISP.
-If there is a cache hit, the response is directly sent back to the querier.
-Otherwise, the query is forwarded to the configured recursive server which then sends a query to the authoritative server of the most specific domain it already knows (information about the root name server are hard coded).
-It repeats the previous step until it can answer the query and sends the answer back to the caching server which then forwards it to the querier.

 Advantages:

-- Scalable
 - Large scale deployment experiences from DNS

 Disadvantages: